blesten/3d-online-shop/README.md

 ### Prerequisites

-Make sure you have Docker, Node.js, and package manager (either npm or yarn) installed
+Make sure you have Node.js, and package manager (either npm or yarn) installed

 >**FYI**: This project uses **npm** as the package manager, but you're free to use **yarn** too.